Reptilians (Starfucker album): Critical response

 Reptilians earned mixed to positive critical reviews upon release.
 Based on twelve critics, the album holds an aggregate score of 71 out of 100 on Metacritic, indicating "Generally favorable reviews".
 It earned an A grade from The A.V.
 Club's Marc Hawthrone, who described it as equally "important, fun, and urgent," concluding that "it’s hard to think of a better combination of attributes for a pop record."
 Another A-grade review came from Roz Smith of The Aquarian Weekly, saying that "The way the beats clash with the lyrics throughout this piece is ironic yet enjoyable."
 Jason Lymangrover of Allmusic awarded the record three-and-a-half stars out of five, writing that "There aren’t any weak points, and it drifts along dreamily, from one understated jam to the next."
-Spin writer Marc Hogan called it Strfkr's best studio effort so far, scoring it a seven out of ten, while Larry Fitzmaurice, in a 6.5-out-of-ten review for Pitchfork, found it a "pretty good album."
+Spin writer Marc Hogan called it Starfucker's best studio effort so far, scoring it a seven out of ten, while Larry Fitzmaurice, in a 6.5-out-of-ten review for Pitchfork, found it a "pretty good album."
 Lily Moayeri, rating it six stars out of ten, opened her review for Under the Radar with, "There is a whole class of synth-obsessed electro/dance/pop groups that sound like they had MGMT's Benjamin Goldwasser and Andrew VanWyngarden as their professors in rock star college.
 Newest graduate from this school is Starfucker.
 The Portland, Oregon-based band's second album, Reptilians, indicates it graduated with high honors."
 In an article for Drowned in Sound, Krystina Nellis gave a verdict that there was more positives than negatives on the album, calling it "a fun album with some great songs you can both dance to and listen to and, in its first three tracks, some excellent pop singles."

 More varied reviews were focused on the group's lack of maturity, originally and lack of value for repeated listens. musicOMH, in their three-star review, called it "a good listen but not something that will be anyone's favourite album."
 Dylan Nelson, a PopLocal Features Editor for Popmatters, awarded it a six out of ten, finding it "quite promising" but also disliking how "noisy and overwrought" it was.
 Giving it a percentage of 61, Beats per Minute author Ray Finlayson said that "I know the band can write damn good songs and they have proven that before and prove it here, but until they address the main problems ... or really venture out into something different...
 I think history will keep repeating itself for these guys."
 Kenny S. McGuane of Filter dismissed the record, writing that "With no standout tracks, Reptilians just becomes 40 minutes of innocuous, digital background music that’s been done before."